 However you decide to use it, enjoy!

-Sweet Tomato Preserves Recipe with Serranos
+Tomato Preserves with Serranos Recipe

 - 3 pounds fresh tomatoes washed and dried, stemmed and cut into large chunks

-- 1/2 cup yellow onion, finely chopped
+- ½ cup yellow onion, finely chopped

 - 2 approximately (3-inch) serrano chile peppers, stems, seeds and membranes removed

-- 1/2 cup granulated sugar (see notes)
+- ½ cup granulated sugar (see notes)

 - 2 tablespoons freshly squeezed lime juice

-- Sprinkle with the sugar and drizzle with the lime juice.
+- Combine ingredients.
+Add the tomatoes, onion and peppers to a medium-sized sauce pot.
+Sprinkle with the sugar and drizzle with the lime juice.
 Mix well and turn the heat to high.

-- Bring to a boil and then immediately turn the heat to low and let it simmer gently until it's nicely thickened, about 2 hours.
+- Cook.
+Bring to a boil and then immediately turn the heat to low and let it simmer gently until it's nicely thickened, about 2 hours.

-- Let the preserves cool completely before refrigerating.
+- Cool.
+Let the preserves cool completely before refrigerating.
 (Wrapped tightly, this will keep in the refrigerator for about 3 weeks.)